+&lt;sup>71 Neighbourhood Plans proposing wind turbine development in South Norfolk should take account of its Wind Turbine Landscape Sensitivity Study for the use of sustainable local energy networks.
+This requirement is also set in line with the recommendations of the Greater Norwich Energy Infrastructure Study.
 The study sets out that there are likely to be constraints on the electricity grid and recommends ways to avoid or reduce the costs of improved network connection which are relevant to all larger sites, and to those sites affected by grid constraints named in appendix 1.
-Measures to implement point 6 of the policy, to be evidenced on a site by site basis through the Sustainability Statement, could include:
+Measures to implement point 6 of the policy, to be evidenced on a site by site basis through the Sustainability Statement, could include: Semi-islanded approaches including high levels of on-site, renewable or low carbon generation and batteries; Demand side responses, where on-site generation could be turned up or load reduced in response to network signals; Investment in infrastructure delivered through an Energy Services Company, which can then provide a steady revenue stream for those involved.

-72 New Anglia Local Enterprise Partnership's Norfolk and Suffolk Economic Strategy
+&lt;sup>72 New Anglia Local Enterprise Partnership's Norfolk and Suffolk Economic Strategy

-73 GNLP Viability Assessment (NPS, September 2019) - updates will inform the cabinet version of the plan in January 2021
+&lt;sup>73 GNLP Viability Assessment (NPS, September 2019) - updates will inform the cabinet version of the plan in January 2021